worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Labor_Status_and_Labor_Force_Participation.md

 ## 2017-2019
 >The last three years have the most up-to-date questionnaire structure, which adds details like work environment and welfare.
 But meanwhile as question block increases and expands, the previous order was discarded and guide becomes blurred.
 Following the logic of the questionnaire would not produce sound labor force participation rate.
-We slightly changed the way we coded lstatus so as to get close to the ILO estimates.
+We slightly changed the way we coded lstatus so as to get close to the ILO and national estimates.

 **Labor module in the questionnaire**